qdu-bioinfo/Coordinated-Meta-Storms/README.md

 If a software usage prompt is displayed, the software has been successfully installed.

+Examples of program operation and simple usage instructions are in the "example" folder

 ### Data Format

-CMS now accepts the output of the **PM-select-taxa** command from the Parallel Meta suite(PMS) as input.URL for PMS is <https://github.com/qdu-bioinfo/parallel-meta-suite/tree/main>
+CMS now accepts OTU count table as input,  the output of the **PM-select-taxa** command from the Parallel Meta suite(PMS) is highly recommend to generate this file.
+URL for PMS is <https://github.com/qdu-bioinfo/parallel-meta-suite/tree/main>

 ## Usage